D7ry/vulkan_playground/readme.md

 Note that the tight layout of mesh instances in the SSBO also provides opportunities for compute shader to modify instance data -- such as transforms, in parallel.

+In the shaders, `gl_InstanceIndex` can be used to access into the correct instance lookup array, and therefore instance data array.

 #### Handling Complexities -- Perf Analysis